Best Event Planning Apps Compared: 2026 Picks for Pros

 • Vendor and contractor coordination.
 Can you track who is booked, who has confirmed, and who still needs a contract?
 For planners managing 20+ suppliers per event, this is the difference between control and chaos.

 • Budget and quote management.
 Does the app let you build itemized budgets, compare vendor quotes, and export them for clients?
 Spreadsheets work until they don't.
+Our event budgeting app guide covers what to look for in dedicated budgeting tools.

 • Client relationship tracking.
 Can you manage leads, track communication history, and move clients through a pipeline?
 Event businesses live and die by repeat clients and referrals.